 - Instead, consider using glow sticks for a bright and colorful nighttime display.

-- If you’re missing the loud explosions fireworks bring, noise makers and confetti poppers can be a fun alternative.
+- If you’re missing the loud explosions fireworks bring, noisemakers can be a fun alternative.

 There is already an increased risk of wildfires due to climate change, and the misuse of fireworks doesn’t help the situation.
-Projections from the Center for Climate and Energy Solutions (C2ES) show that an average annual 1-degree Celsius temperature change would increase the median burned area per year by as much as 600% in some forests in the western U.S. And, while “the Fourth” celebrates America’s independence, keeping our communities and environment safe is worth celebrating as well.
+Projections from the Center for Climate and Energy Solutions (C2ES) show that an “average annual 1-degree Celsius temperature increase would increase the median burned area per year by as much as 600% in some types of forests” in the western U.S. And, while “the Fourth” celebrates America’s independence, keeping our communities and environment safe is worth celebrating as well.